Eurofest '75

 Eurofest '75 was an International Youth Conference and Evangelistic Campaign organised by the Billy Graham Organisation in Brussels, Belgium.
 It followed on from Spree '73 held in London.
 The General Secretary for both was Harvey Thomas.

 Graham preached from Phillipians teaching on the connections between joy and prayer - two of the book's major themes.
 He insisted: "Young people should learn to pray."

 The festival took place from 24 July - 2 August 1975, in the Centenary Palace Exhibition Halls whilst the public Campaigns were in the near-by Heysel Stadium, Brussels.

 Personnel

 Many well-known evangelical figures first came to prominence at the festival, such as Luis Palau, Bishop Festo Kivengere, Annie Vallotton the French-Swiss Good News Bible illustrator and Manfred Siebald the German singer-songwriter.
-Vallatton gave a talk each morning before the Bible expositions, that she illustrated on an overhead projector, fitted with an acetate scroll.
+Vallotton gave a talk each morning before the Bible expositions, that she illustrated on an overhead projector, fitted with an acetate scroll.